0x97/PowerDNS-Admin/README.md

 - Edit IPv6 PTRs using IPv6 addresses directly (no more editing of literal addresses!)

 #### Added Features:
- - Template selection options, with ability for users to customize appearance if admin enables customization
- - Background pattern/color/gradient options
- - Enhanced welcome/login screen
- - Custom language strings options
- - Mini-CMS feature for help/FAQ/etc pages
  - Users can add their own domains
+ - CSS skin & background options, with ability for users to customize appearance if admin enables the setting
+ - Enhanced welcome/login screen: edit the homepage through Admin Settings
+ - Editable language strings (currently most menu items/headings are editable, more in the future)
+ - Mini-CMS feature, allows admins to add/edit/delete various pages, and set permissions
  - Upgraded user permissions- admin can set limits on domains/records
+ - Additional user classes: Premium (no domain/record limits), Suspended (locks everything within PowerDNS-Admin)

 ## Setup